 Despite all the technology in the modern digital camera, the basics of photography have remained largely unchanged.
-You still have:
+Your camera still has:

 You still point and shoot in the usual way, but there’s no need to buy a film or to wait for it to be processed – you just download the images on to a computer, send direct to a printer or email them instantly to friends.